-The United Nations Office on Drugs and Crime (UNODC) has challenged Kenya to embrace use of technology if it is serious about fighting massive corruption in public and private sectors.
+The United Nations Office on Drugs and Crime (UNODC) has challenged Kenya to embrace use of Blockchain technology if it is serious about fighting massive corruption in public and private sectors.

 In Kenya, the main corruption loophole, according to audit reports, is manipulation of procurement system and other transactions that have increased the cost of doing business.